 Authentic Chinese language and culture learning in N.C. elementary, middle and high schools

-About 4,200 North Carolina K-12 students will be studying Chinese language and culture through the Center for International Understanding’s first-in-the-nation statewide network of Confucius Classrooms.
-Now in Year 3 (academic year 2012-2013), CIU’s Confucius Classrooms are active in 10 school districts hosting 25 guest teachers from China.
+In all there are 43 CIU-coordinated Confucius Classrooms active in 10 school districts hosting 30 guest teachers from China.
 The program has led to increased international school-to-school partnership activities in addition to Chinese language and culture classes in North Carolina.

 China is North Carolina’s second largest trading partner and more than one-third of the world’s population speaks Chinese.
 To learn more about why understanding China is so important to North Carolina students’ success in the global economy, click here.